Skip to content

 Amy Kienast summed it up for the 5.

-It was happy to note that upon graduation from Ridge High School in 1988, all five took the path to get a college degree.
+It was happy to note that upon graduating from Ridge High School in 1988, all five took the path to getting a college degree.
 Happily, they all graduated.
-Sara was graduated from Loyola College, New Orleans.
+Sara graduated from Loyola College, New Orleans.
 Amy graduated from Loyola in Chicago.
 Abby graduated from Kean University, Union.
 Ted graduated from Virginia Commonwealth University.
 And finally, Gordon graduated from Brandywine College in Delaware.

 Latest Reunion

-The latest reunion for the group publicly was in 2018 at the 30th reunion of Ridge High School.
+The latest public reunion for the group was in 2018 at the 30th reunion of Ridge High School.

 2018 – Ridge High School 30th reunion.
 The Kienast quintuplets got together for the 30th reunion of the Ridge High School Class of 1988 in November 2018.
-From left are Gordon, Abigail, Amy, Sara and Ted.
+On the left are Gordon, Abigail, Amy, Sara, and Ted.

 Today, the quints – Sara, Amy, Abigail, Ted and Gordon Kienast live in different parts of the country, as do their two older siblings, Meg and John, and their mother.

-• Amy: Amy has a son and daughter and resides in Virginia where she substitute teaches.
+• Amy: Amy has a son and daughter and resides in Virginia, where she teaches as a substitute.

 • Sara: Sara Kienast Davis, a video producer and writer who now lives in Florida with her husband and two grown sons.